SharePoint/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md

 - Iterate through the feeds to find all non-reference threads and to get information about threads and posts.
 Reference threads represent notifications that contain information about another thread.
 For example, if a user mentions someone in a post, the server generates a **MentionReference**-type thread that contains the link to the original post and other metadata about the post.

 For more information about feed types, see  [Overview of feed types](work-with-social-feeds-in-sharepoint.md#bkmk_FeedTypes).
-For more information about reference threads, see  [Reference threads and digest threads in SharePoint Server 2013 social feeds](reference-threads-and-digest-threads-in-sharepoint-server-social-feeds.md).
+For more information about reference threads, see  [Reference threads and digest threads in SharePoint social feeds](reference-threads-and-digest-threads-in-sharepoint-server-social-feeds.md).